Anacampseros retusa Poelln.

 Anacampseros nitida, Anacampseros retusa f. parva, Anacampseros retusa f. rubra, Anacampseros truncata

-Anacampseros retusa is a succulent plant with short, thick caudex and stems with fleshy, densely packed leaves.
+Anacampseros retusa is a succulent plant with short thick caudex and stems with fleshy, densely packed leaves.
 It grows up to 6 inches (15 cm) tall.
-Leaves are smooth or hairy, lance-shaped or almost round, green to brownish-green.
-Flowers are pale to deep pink and appear in summer.
-They remain closed during the night and open in the afternoon.
+Leaves are smooth or hairy, lance-shaped or almost round, and green to brownish-green.
+Flowers are pale to deep pink, appear in summer, remain closed during the night, and open in the afternoon.

 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
 They require a gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer in summer during the growing season diluted to one-fourth potency and mix into the watering can for application.
-Anacampseros is an excellent plant for container growing.
-It always looks good and stays small.
-It looks fine in a cold greenhouse and frame.
-It does well outdoors in raised beds and terraces as well.
+The caudiciform species are prone to rot and should be watered very sparingly.
+Feed with a high potassium fertilizer during the growing season, diluted to 1/4 potency, and mix into the watering can for application.